The Trauma-Focused Recovery (TFR) Model

 • "They weren't being honest about where they were at."

-And sure — sometimes those things are true.
+And sure, sometimes those things are true.
 I won't pretend otherwise.
-But when they become the default explanation, every single time, for the same pattern, across the same population, at the same stage of treatment — at some point the honest question becomes:
+But when they become the default explanation, every single time, for the same pattern, across the same population, at the same stage of treatment, at some point the honest question becomes:

-"What if the system is working exactly as designed — and what's failing people is the design itself?"
+"What if the system is working exactly as designed, and what's failing people is the design itself?"

-// What Treatment Gets Right — And What's Missing
+// What Treatment Gets Right, and What's Missing

 Stabilization isn't the problem.
 It's the ceiling.
 Most treatment programs are excellent at getting people out of crisis.
 Few are equipped to take them any further.